Swag (Justin Bieber album): Commercial performance

 In the United States, Swag debuted at number two on the US Billboard 200 with 163,000 album-equivalent units, consisting of 198.77 million on-demand streams, his biggest career streaming week, and 6,000 pure sales in its first week.
-The album became Bieber's 11th top-ten entry on the chart, but also became his first studio album not to debut at number one.
+The album became Bieber's 11th top-ten entry on the chart, but also became his first studio album to miss the top spot.
 Its lead single, "Daisies", simultaneously debuted at number two on the Billboard Hot 100.
 The album entered at number one in Canada, while also reaching the top spot in Austria, Belgium's Ultratop Flanders chart, Denmark, the Netherlands, Iceland, Norway, Portugal, and Switzerland.